joeypinto/boilerplate-code-flask-dashboard/README.md

 ## Docker execution

-The application can be easily excuted in a docker container.
+The application can be easily executed in a docker container.
 The steps:

 > Get the code